AcalaNetwork/acala-wiki/karura/defi-hub/liquid-staking/lksm.md

 ## Slashing Risks

 The Liquid Staking protocol essentially runs a pool of KSM and nominates them to validators on behalf of LKSM holders.
-LKSM holders are exposed to the same level of risks as being a nominator, and if the validators do not behave properly, they will get slashed and DOTs will be lost.
+LKSM holders are exposed to the same level of risks as being a nominator, and if the validators do not behave properly, they will get slashed and KSMs will be lost.

 Read more on Slashing [here](https://wiki.polkadot.network/docs/learn-staking#slashing).